aspenmayer/bypass-paywalls-chrome-clean-magnolia1234/README.md

 * or 'whitelist' extension and install automatically updating crx-file (see next section)

 1. Download this repository as a [ZIP-file from GitLab](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean/-/archive/master/bypass-paywalls-chrome-clean-master.zip).
-2. Unzip the file and you should have a folder named `magnolia1234-bypass-paywalls-chrome-clean-(commit-hash)`.
+2. Unzip the file and you should have a folder named `bypass-paywalls-chrome-clean-master`.
 3. Move the folder to a permanent location on your computer (do not delete the folder after installation).
 4. Go to the extensions page (`chrome://extensions` or `edge://extensions`).
 5. Enable Developer Mode.